Aniruddha-Gade/Taskify___MERN-Stack/README.md

 - **Reusable Todo Display Components**: 🔄 Utilize reusable components to display all todos, including incomplete, completed, and important todos, streamlining the UI and promoting code modularity.
 - **Loading Skeleton**: 💀 loading skeletons to enhance user experience while fetching data.
 - **State Management with Redux Toolkit**: 🔄 Utilize Redux Toolkit for efficient state management, ensuring scalability and maintainability of the application.
+- **Secure Forgot Password Token Generation with Crypto**: 🔒 Utilize the Node.js `crypto` module to generate secure reset password tokens.
+By leveraging cryptographic algorithms, the tokens generated are highly secure and resistant to tampering or manipulation, enhancing the security of the password reset functionality.

 # Additional Points:
 - Utilized **local storage** for storing user info and tokens